ZZ76/edgereadio/react-radio/README.md

 ## Before build
 1. Edit `REACT_APP_BASE_URL` in `.env.prudoction`.
 Use ip address e.g. `http://192.168.1.2:5000` instead use `localhost`.
-2. Select the suitable base docker image for nginx and set in `Dockerfile`
+2. Check Linux distribution with `cat /etc/*-release`.
+Then select the suitable base docker image for nginx and set in `Dockerfile`

 ## Build react project locally